 Health Encyclopedia - SpecialTopic

-A sexually transmitted illness (STI) is an infection that can be spread to another person through sexual contact.
-These infections include:
+A sexually transmitted infection (STI) is an infection that can be spread to another person through sexual contact.
+STIs include:

 STIs are also called sexually transmitted diseases (STDs).

 These infections are spread by direct contact with a sore on the genitals or mouth, body fluids, or sometimes the skin around the genital area.

 - Get to know your partner and discuss your sexual histories

 - Don't have sexual contact with anyone but your partner

 Your sexual partner should be someone who you know does not have any STI.
 Before having sex with a new partner, each of you should get screened for STIs and share the test results with each other.